Dathasai1234/Personal-Notes/Projects/Reckner/Security checks.md

 Track modifications to audit settings, which can impact the security posture of your system.

-Here’s the list of specific events audited under “Audit Policy Change”:
+The list of specific events audited under “Audit Policy Change”:

 - User right assignment changes.
 - Trust relationship creation/removal.